 - Ability to work effectively within a team

 - Occasional evening and weekend work

-- Possess a BA/BS degree or an AA/AS degree with 2 years experience with case management in a health or social service field or four years case management experience in a health or social service field.
+- Is pursuing a BA/BS degree or an AA/AS degree and has 2 years of experience with case management in a health or social service field.

 - Interest and commitment to community service and education

-- Ability to serve children with diverse economic, social, racial, and cultural backgrounds
+- Ability to serve families with diverse economic, social, racial, and cultural backgrounds

 - Must be at least 18 years of age

 - Must be a U.S. Citizen or lawful permanent resident